SciML/DiffEqDocs.jl/docs/src/analysis/uncertainty_quantification.md

 we see that we can extend the amount of time until we deviate strongly from the "true" solution.
-Of course, for a chaotic system like the Lorenz one presented here, it is impossible to follow the true solution for long times, due to the fact that the system is chaotic and unavoidable deviations due to the numerical precision of a cumputer get amplified exponentially.
+Of course, for a chaotic system like the Lorenz one presented here, it is impossible to follow the true solution for long times, due to the fact that the system is chaotic and unavoidable deviations due to the numerical precision of a computer get amplified exponentially.

 However, not all hope is lost.
 The [shadowing theorem](http://mathworld.wolfram.com/ShadowingTheorem.html) is a strong statement for having confidence in numerical evolution of chaotic systems: